jd-becerra/collabtales/connection_error.md

 If you fail to start a port because it's used, kill the application.

-netstat -ano | findstr :{PORT}   (where port is a number), get PID and: taskill /PID {PID} /F   (where PID is the process ID we got from netstat. use admin privileges)
+netstat -ano | findstr :{PORT}   (where port is a number), get PID and: taskkill /PID {PID} /F   (where PID is the process ID we got from netstat. use admin privileges)

 # Composer